 5 Most Common Causes of Dead Stock in Retail

 So what causes dead stock in your store?
-Here are the 5 most common causes:
+Here are the five most common causes:

 Customers Hate It

-This is the worst kind of dead stock.
-You bought it, but the customers hate it.
-The best thing to do in this situation is to minimize your loss by slashing the price and moving them out as fast as possible.
-Having merchandise in your store that customers do not like hurts the other stuff in your store, and since cash is king in retail you need to get whatever cash you can and move on.
-Otherwise, that product is just losing you more money sitting there.
-Slashing prices to rid yourself of this kind of dead stock could mean price cuts of as much as 50 percent or more.
+The best thing to do in this situation is to minimize your losses by slashing the price and moving the merchandise as fast as possible.
+The presence of merchandise in your store that customers do not want can overshadow and hurt the other goods you sell.
+Since cash is king in retail, you need to get whatever cash you can and move on; the product is just losing you more money the longer it sits on your shelves.
+Reducing prices to rid yourself of this kind of dead stock could mean price cuts of as much as 50 percent or more.

-Poor communication between a buyer (often a store owner) and the sales staff can lead to inventory sitting as dead stock simply because no one knows how to sell it or understands why a customer would want it.
-To prevent this, make sure there is a plan in place to educate those on the sales floor about every product on the shelves.
+Poor communication between a buyer—often a store owner—and the sales staff can lead to inventory sitting as dead stock simply because no one knows how to sell it or understands why a customer would want it.
+Products sometimes enter the market, but the sales staff is unfamiliar with their usage.
+If a store's staff cannot explain to customers why a product is relevant or how to use it, chances are that the merchandise will not sell.
+To prevent such a scenario, make sure you have a plan in place to educate people on the sales floor about every product on your shelves.